Hangar 18 (film): Release

+Hangar 18 was released in the United States in July 1980, and in Ireland on March 13, 1981.
+It was one of the very few American films to be shown theatrically in the Soviet Union, and was also broadcast on the Soviet television channel Programme One, premiering on January 1, 1982.
+Due to the limited number of science fiction and action films available to the Soviet public, Hangar 18 became quite popular with the youth of the country.

+The film was released by Sunn Classic Pictures, an independent, American film distributor notable for presenting what TV Guide called "awful big-screen 'documentaries' [such as] In Search of Noah's Ark and In Search of Historic Jesus.
+Sunn Classic's library is now owned by Paramount Pictures.

+A version with a different ending was televised under the title Invasion Force.

+Hangar 18 was released on Blu-ray on June 25, 2013.

 Reception

-Critical response

-When the film was released The New York Times film critic Vincent Canby dismissed the film, writing, "Hangar 18 is the sort of melodrama that pretends to be skeptical, but requires that everyone watching it be profoundly gullible ...
+When the film was released, The New York Times film critic Vincent Canby dismissed it: "Hangar 18 is the sort of melodrama that pretends to be skeptical, but requires that everyone watching it be profoundly gullible ...
 It stars ...
 Robert Vaughn as the ruthless and fatally unimaginative White House Chief of Staff ...
 In the supporting cast is Debra MacFarlane, who plays a beautiful female specimen found aboard the saucer, a young woman who looks amazingly like a Hollywood starlet.
 But then, I guess, she is.
 The flying saucer itself looks like an oversized toy that might have been made in Taiwan."